How To Start A Prayer Journal

 1/1/18 – Good Morning God!

-5. Take two minutes to write three sentences.
+5. Take two minutes to write at most three sentences.

 Start out small.
 Remove the pressure.
 You don’t have to find a 15 minute block of time.
 It takes about two minutes to use the restroom.
 You can use that time to write your salutation and two more sentences.
 I’ve had moments in my life where all I’ve written is “Help, God”.
 And God knows.